Ultimate Guide to Japanese Language Schools in Tokyo

 - Health check (varies from school to school)

-Your financial sponsor is usually a family member or spouse who will support you while you study, if you are unable to support yourself.
-This person will need to submit the following:
+Your financial sponsor is usually a family member or spouse who will support you while you study if you are unable to support yourself.
+This person will need to submit the following, as provided by Tokyo Central Japanese Language School:

 - Statement of financial support